But some of us aren't so ready to let go of the past."

 - Big Eater: Umi's brother, Riku.
 Sachiko's portions at meals are pretty hefty too.

 - Big Heroic Run: Towards the end, Umi and Shun race to find an old friend of their father.

-- Cloud Cuckoolander: Hiro, the painter living at the inn.
-When Sora calls Shun a "live wire" she assumes that he's an electrician's son, and asks if beef jerky is made with pork.
+- Cloudcuckoolander: Sachiko, the absentminded art student living with the Matsuzakis.
+When Sora calls Shun a "live wire" she assumes that he's an electrician's son, and asks if beef jerky is made of pork.

 - Everyone Can See It: Between Umi and Shun.

 - Funny Background Event: The chairman visits the clubhouse, he asks the astronomy club what they've discovered.
 The student's answer "That the sun is very old and our lives are very short."
 Behind the chairman, the principal is very obviously facepalming in the background.
 The principal once again wears an extremely sardonic expression when the chairman announces that Quartier Latin will be preserved.